How to create sprite sheets & animations for PixiJS 8

 });

 At first glance, the sprite may appear to rotate around a point that seems disconnected from the sprite itself.
-This is due to the default anchor point being set to the coordinate (0,0), and the presence of large areas of transparency within the sprite's frame.
+This is because the default anchor point is set to the coordinate (0,0), and there are large areas of transparency within the sprite's frame.

 The default anchor point in PixiJS is at 0/0